Twisted-Tangerine/dsrec/README.md

 ## Environment

-Versions of our hardware and software equipments:
+We use the following hardware and software environment:
 - Hardware:
   - GPU: RTX 4090
   - Cuda: 11.8